shamu92/myPortfolio/README.md

 Technologies used:

-SASS/CSS3
+* SASS/CSS3
-HTML5
+* HTML5
-JavaScript/jQuery library
+* JavaScript/jQuery library
-jQuery/css3 animate plug in
+* jQuery/css3 animate plug in
-GULP
+* Gulp

 ### Created and Designed by: Aleksandr Altshteyn